 Staff at the four sites had received varying levels of access to knowledge and information about ERAS.
 Towerton appeared to have the most comprehensive training and education and staff spent time with the nurse champion who ran educational sessions and incorporated information on ERAS into ongoing orthopaedic training.
 Staff at Shinebury were also expected to attend joint school to help them educate patients more effectively.
 By contrast, a participant at Elmfield explained how the intervention had been introduced without any formal education and that this had not been effective.
 Multi-disciplinary team meetings were used as a way of communicating information about changes in working practice, along with “learning on the job”.

-‘Characteristics of individuals’
+‘Characteristics of individuals’ (Box 3)

 Participants emphasised the importance of individual commitment from staff.
 A strong belief in the relative advantages of ERAS meant that most staff were committed to delivering the service.
 Resistance to change existed where ERAS practices were seen as being incompatible with professional judgement.

-‘Process’
+‘Process’ (Box 3)

 To plan processes of care, protocols were used to “streamline” services and ensure patients received key elements of care, although these were not always formally described.
 However, participants stressed these should be sufficiently flexible to meet individual needs.